-The fatigue of back-to-back hurricanes Wilma and Katrina prompted a 2005 move to LA, where I continued to work for LCC and eventually joined web startup Escom as the first employee.
+Hurricanes Wilma and Katrina prompted a 2005 move to Los Angeles, where I continued to work for LCC and eventually joined web startup Escom as the first employee.
 The domain alone sold three years later, in November 2010, for a record $13 million.

-Most recently, I was Director of Creative Services of Cosmedicine through its rebrand and reposition from the clinical to ultra-prestige skincare categories.
-I was integral to the successful engagement and fulfillment of our QVC debut and invitation to return.
+Most recently, I was Director of Creative Services of Cosmedicine through its rebrand and reposition from the clinical to ultra-prestige skincare categories and QVC debut.

-Additional startup involvement includes serving as an advisor for DriveSociety (think driver-owned Uber/Lyft) and Acclarus Ventures (VC) and co-founder of LegalPhare (layman-friendly legal guides) and Stylene (Daily Candy meets Woot).
+Additional startup involvement has included serving as an advisor for DriveSociety (think driver-owned Uber/Lyft) and Acclarus Ventures (VC) and co-founder of LegalPhare (layman-friendly legal guides) and Stylene (Daily Candy meets Woot).

-I have been a corporate trainer of Adobe Creative Suite products and was invited to demonstrate new features of Adobe CS3 applications at their 2007 Adobe Creative License Conference (AdobeMAX) launch.
-I also was a featured speaker for UCLA’s 2011 Summer Discovery program and am a featured interview subject in Piece of the Fame: Rockstar Social Media Marketing Strategy, which was published in 2012.
+I have been a corporate trainer of Adobe products and was invited to demonstrate new features of Adobe CS3 at their 2007 Creative License Conference (AdobeMAX) launch.
+I also was a featured speaker for UCLA’s 2011 Summer Discovery program and am a featured interview subject in 2012’s Piece of the Fame: Rockstar Social Media Marketing Strategy.

 » download resume (PDF)